SIERRA NEVADA BIRDS – FEATHERS IN THE RANGE OF LIGHT Blog Post #3

 The Olive-sided Flycatcher is considered a species of conservation concern by several agencies and organizations.
 It has been declining in some regions for many years, particularly in recent decades.
 The loss of wintering habitat, fire suppression, logging, and climate change are some of the possible threats to this species.

-Please visit my Beautiful Birds of the Sierra Nevada Blog Site for more Sierra Nevada Birds blog posts:
+Please visit my Feathers in the Range of Light Blog Site for more Sierra Nevada Birds blog posts:

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.